extremeGamerz-pog/Hackathon-solve/README.md

 # Hackathon-solve
 I solved the Health Hacks 2020 thing 🤯🤯

-Actual code is on the other file btw
+Actual code is on `Hackathon Solve.py` btw